kbarbounakis/most-data-pool/README.md

 ###size:
 The number of the data adapters that are going to be pooled for new connections.
 The default value is 25.
 ###timeout:
 A number of milliseconds to wait for getting a new data adapter.
-If this timeout exceeds, an timeout error will occured.
+If this timeout exceeds, a timeout error will occured.
 The default value is 30000.
 ###lifetime
 A number of milliseconds which indicates whether a pooled data adapter will be automatically ejected from data adapters' collection.
 The default value is 1200000.